lierdakil/pandoc-crossref/README.md

 weird stuff will likely happen.** Feel free to open issues if there's a new version of pandoc available, for which there are no pandoc-crossref builds.

+**NOTE:** Linux and MacOS binaries are packed with `upx`.
+If you don't like the overhead, and don't mind 40-megabyte binaries, you can unpack those manually with `upx -d pandoc-crossref`.
+Also please notice that upx-packed binaries can break in some exotic environments, like empty chroot with no access to `/proc`, etc.

 Also, for those feeling adventurous, the automatic builds for the latest commits are available.
 Latest Windows builds can be found on [AppVeyor build history page](https://ci.appveyor.com/project/lierdakil/pandoc-crossref/history) (select a build and go to Artifacts).
 Latest Linux and MacOS builds can be found on [BinTray]( https://bintray.com/lierdakil/pandoc-crossref/pandoc-crossref/nightly/view/files?sort=name&order=asc#files/).

 If you don't trust random binaries downloaded off the Internet (which is